Markups & Profit Margins

 - •Material Waste: Support structures, purging, failed prints (~15–20%)

-- •Storage Costs: Proper humidity control, organization
+- •Storage Costs: Proper humidity control, organisation

 - •Inventory Management: Time spent tracking and ordering